Montessori Unit

 Each day ends with reflection, tidy-up, and care of the environment, nurturing responsibility and pride.

-Why Montessori Benefits All Children
+Why Montessori Benefits Children

 An education that adapts to every learner - not the other way around.